Asymmetric All-Pay Auctions with Spillovers: Introduction

 The paper is organized as follows.
 We introduce the model, the equilibrium concept and the assumptions in Section \ref{sec:model}.
 We construct the equilibrium and prove its uniqueness in Section \ref{sec:solution}.
 Section \ref{sec:payoffs} presents sufficient conditions under which a player has a positive expected payoff.
-This includes an example where a player with higher costs and lower values receives a positive expected payoff while her opponent receives zero.
-In Section \ref{sec:WoAcp}, we move to applications, and introduce a general perturbation of the war of attrition that ensures the equilibrium is unique.
+This includes an example where a player with higher costs and lower values receives a positive expected payoff, while her opponent receives zero.
+Section \ref{sec:closed-forms} contains useful results on closed forms that allows for simplified equilibrium computations in certain special cases.
+We illustrate their usage in the following Section \ref{sec:other-applications}, which is dedicated to applications.
+Sections \ref{sec:off_def_balance}, \ref{sec:winners_regret} and \ref{sec:war_of_inv} in particular showcase closed-form solutions.
+Section \ref{sec:WoAcp} introduces a general perturbation of the classic war of attrition that ensures the equilibrium is unique.
 This perturbation admits the war of attrition with the possibility of an uncompromising type as a special case.
-Section \ref{sec:other-applications} explores three other applications of the model where the equilibrium can be simplified using results from the following Section \ref{sec:closed-forms}.
-In Section \ref{sec:extensions}, we extend the analysis to contests with: (1) linearly separable spillovers on the losers' payoff and (2) more than two players with ranked costs.
-We show that when costs are ranked, only two players participate in equilibrium.
-In Section \ref{sec:conclusion}, we review the related literature and discuss the results.
+In Section \ref{sec:more_players}, we extend the analysis to contests with more than two players.
+Uniqueness no longer holds generally, though we are still able to find the unique symmetric equilibrium of a $n$-player, $m$-prize all-pay auction with spillovers.
+Finally, in Section \ref{sec:conclusion}, we review the related literature and discuss the results.